misterfish/stick/README.md

   You can use our functions, or your own favorite library (Ramda, lodash/fp, etc.), or mix and match as you like.

+- Practical examples and advice which will hopefully be of use to TC39, after using these idioms in many projects for about a year.
+In particular, that composition operators should be considered in addition to a pipeline operator.

 The overloading is made possible thanks to the great [babel-plugin-operator-overload](https://github.com/jussi-kalliokoski/babel-plugin-operator-overload)